hlandau/ncdocs/domain-names.md

-        The first value SHALL be a string (or an integer, in which case it is converted to the string which is the decimal representation of it without leading zeroes) expressing the port number.
+        The first value SHALL be a string (or an integer, in which case it is converted to the string which is the decimal representation of it without leading zeroes) expressing the port number, or the string "*", or the empty string, or `null`.

-        The second value SHALL be a string expressing the transport protocol name.
+        The second value SHALL be a string expressing the transport protocol name, or the string "*", or the empty string, or `null`.

         The third value SHALL be a non-negative integer expressible in 8 bits expressing the Certificate Usage Field of the TLSA record (RFC 6698 s.
 2.1.1).